 Thus was born our concept for a grant endowment program.
 It would be awarded by community to fund local projects.
 We would ask each awarded group to share their journey from design to installation and completion.
 We would document this process on our website, so everyone could follow along.

-This summer of 2017 we will commence the program by accepting applications for the grants, and will continue through the autumn.
+This summer of 2017 we commenced the program by accepting applications for the grants, and will continue through the autumn.
 The applications will then be voted on by community, our winner and runner-up announced at the annual event.

 Here is how it works:

 Your group will write a brief description of your project, including as many aspects and details of your visioned purpose in its design, as you feel is necessary to comunicate what you want to do.

 Follow along here and at Facebook, vote for your favorite 2 projects, and add your feedback as the projects unfold.